 For intellectual skills where machines have surpassed humans, find out how long it took to go from the worst performance to average human skill, and from average human skill to superhuman skill.

 Measure the importance of hardware progress in a specific narrow AI trajectory Ψ

 Take an area of AI progress, and assess how much of annual improvement can be attributed to hardware improvements vs. software improvements, or what the more detailed relationship between the two is.

 Understanding the overall importance of hardware progress and software progress (and other factors) in overall AI progress lets us know to what extent our future expectations should be a function of expected hardware developments, versus software developments.
 This both alters what our timelines look like (e.g. see here), and tells us what we should be researching to better understand AI timelines.

-Review and summarise considerations around AI agency
+Review and summarise considerations around AI agency (in progress)

 Collect, summarize and evaluate arguments for expecting future AI intelligence to be concentrated in autonomous ‘agents’ rather than ‘tools’.